Central Bank Digital Currency with Collateral-constrained Banks: Introduction

-Our study also contributes to the literature on the equivalence of payment systems.
-Existing work by \textcite{Brunnermeier2019} and \textcite{Niepelt2022} propose a compensation mechanism where the household's shift from deposits to CBDC can be offset by central bank lending to banks.
+\textbf{Related literature}.
+Our study contributes to the literature on the equivalence of payment systems.
+Existing works by \textcite{Brunnermeier2019} and \textcite{Niepelt2022} propose a compensation mechanism in which the households' shift from deposits to CBDC can be offset by central bank lending to banks.
 However, these models abstract from the collateral constraint for central bank lending that is common in practice.
-Notably, \textcite{Piazzesi2022} show that when banks are required to hold liquid assets to back their deposits and face asset management costs, the equivalence between alternative payment instruments breaks down, even if banks can be refinanced directly by the central bank.
+Notably, \textcite{Piazzesi2022} show that when banks are required to hold liquid assets to back their deposits and face asset management costs, the equivalence between alternative payment systems breaks down, even if banks can be refinanced directly by the central bank.
 In light of this, we revisit the equivalence result by incorporating a collateral constraint for banks.
-We derive a new central bank lending rate that depends on the restrictiveness of the collateral requirement.
+We derive a new central bank lending rate that ensures the equivalence of payment systems but depends on the restrictiveness of the collateral requirement.
 Our findings reveal that the more restrictive the collateral constraint, the lower the loan rate the central bank must post.
-Moreover, to access central bank loans, banks must hold government bonds as collateral at the expense of extending credit to firms, and the central bank assumes part of the credit-extension role.
-Thus, while the CBDC introduction has no real effects on the economy, it does not guarantee true neutrality as it affects banks' business models.\\